 Concordia University Texas has identified additional campuses that must comply separately under the Clery Act: CTX - Austin Nursing Campus at the Echelon Building and the Dallas Nursing Campus.
 Unless otherwise noted, each separate campus is governed by the same policies as the main Austin campus.
-This report does not contain the crime statistics for the Dallas Nursing campus and will be reported in 2023.
 Concordia University Texas reports the crimes required by the Clery Act that occurred on or within an institution's Clery geography that were reported to a Campus Security Authority.